 II.B.3.
 Evidence of Meeting the Standard

-The evaluation of library and other learning support services is conducted through the institutions annual review process that culminates every four years into the Quadrennial Capstone Report.
-The substantive capstone report includes a discussion and analysis of the Library’s goals, including reporting on achievements, restructuring of goals, and outlining new goals; a reporting on learning outcomes assessment and any changes made because of findings; and identifying varied department accomplishments and needs.
-The most recent Quadrennial Capstone Report from Spring 2018 reports on several changes the Library made because of the department’s evaluation processes, including an expansion of offerings of the formerly in-person only INFO 100: Library Research Fundamentals by providing online sections that greatly increased the number of students the Library can reach.
+The evaluation of library and other learning support services is conducted through the institution’s annual review process that culminates every four years into the Quadrennial Capstone Report.
+The substantive capstone report includes a discussion and analysis of the Library’s goals including reporting on achievements, restructuring of goals, and outlining new goals; a reporting on learning outcomes assessment and any changes made because of findings; and identifying varied department accomplishments and needs.
+The most recent Quadrennial Capstone Report from Spring 2018 reports on several changes the Library made because of the department’s evaluation processes.
+This includes an expansion of offerings of the formerly in-person only INFO 100: Library Research Fundamentals by providing online sections that greatly increased the number of students the Library can reach.
 INFO 100 is now part of the Online Degree Pathway (see p.
 3), which directly reinforces and supports the institutional learning outcome of information competency.
 Additionally, Assignment Based Research Assistance (ABRA) sessions were implemented in Fall 2016 to enhance research assistance by offering students in-depth, one-on-one, and small group research appointments.
-Research workshop assessments were also revised to adequately highlight changes in technology and the library catalog and customized information literacy instruction was expanded to multiple disciplines based on faculty recommendations.
+Research workshop assessments were also revised to adequately highlight changes in technology, and the library catalog and customized information literacy instruction was expanded to multiple disciplines based on faculty recommendations.

 The Library also conducts self-assessment surveys for students who complete library research workshops.
 (See Sample Library Workshop Survey Results).
 Additionally, chat reference stats and transcripts are analyzed to track service trends, inform collection needs, and develop FAQ reference content to support asynchronous reference needs.

-Beyond the work of various and smaller library committees and work groups, monthly full-time librarians’ meetings; monthly all staff meetings; and bi-annual meetings with all staff and part-time faculty are held on a regular basis to discuss overall library operations and foster discussions on ways to improve library services (See Sample Meeting Agendas for Librarians’ and All Staff Meetings).
+Beyond the work of various and smaller library committees and work groups, monthly full-time librarians’ meetings, monthly all staff meetings, and bi-annual meetings with all staff and part-time faculty are held on a regular basis to discuss overall library operations and foster discussions on ways to improve library services (See Sample Meeting Agendas for Librarians’ and All Staff Meetings).

-The Learning Center and other learning support services are engaged in multiple evidence-gathering processes to continuously evaluate services and make improvements, including the Learning Center’s Program Review (see the most recent 2016-17 Review); annual campus survey conducted by Institutional Research; student evaluations of tutoring sessions and new directed learning activities (see the most recent 2019 SAC Learning Center Satisfaction and Effectiveness Survey Results); and Student Equity Action Tool (SEAT) dashboard data, which provides evidence of a positive correlation between student success and the number of hours spent at the Learning Center, Math Center, and ACC.
-Research data shows that a higher percentage of students who use the academic support centers are more successful in their classes that those who do not.
+The Learning Center and other learning support services are engaged in multiple evidence-gathering processes to continuously evaluate services and make improvements, including the Learning Center’s Program Review (see the most recent 2016-17 Review); annual campus survey conducted by Institutional Research; student evaluations of tutoring sessions and new directed learning activities (see the most recent 2019 SAC Learning Center Satisfaction and Effectiveness Survey Results); and Student Equity Action Tool (SEAT) dashboard data.
+The SEAT dashboard provides evidence of a positive correlation between student success and the number of hours spent at the Learning Center, Math Center, and ACC.
+Research data shows that a higher percentage of students who use the academic support centers are more successful in their classes than those who do not.